emacs-eask/cli/docs/content/en/Getting Started/Commands and options.md

 # 🚩 Generating

-Generate files use for development
+Generate files that are used for the development.

 ## 🔍 eask generate autoloads